 Finding time to talk to your family about succession planning for your farm may be difficult.
 You may also be uncomfortable with the thought of selling your farm or handing over control to family members.

-Make the time to develop a solid transition plan for your farming business.
-You’ll help ensure that your family’s wishes are met, and emotional stress is minimized.
+Make the time to develop a solid succession plan (often called a “transition plan”) for your farming business.
+As it transfers to its next generation of leaders, you’ll help ensure that your family’s wishes are met, and emotional stress is minimized.

 What you should know up front about transitioning your farm

 Unlike estate plans, which concentrate on tax liabilities and the various ways to lessen the tax burden, transition plans focus on the future of the farm.
 They’re an integral part of an estate farm plan.

 When you decide to retire, your farm succession plan may include: